sandaiiyahh/JavaScript30/24-Sticky Nav/README.md

  ### 2. Adding A Class to the Body
   - The benefits of adding a class to a body is that you can target multiple children, especially when you want to add effects/changes to them.
-  - When we reached the position of the top of our navbar, we wanted to bring in a logo and make our paragraph body `div` more zoomed in *in addition* to just making the navbar fixed.
+  - When we reached the position of the top of our navbar, we wanted to bring in a logo and make our `div` more zoomed in *in addition* to just making the navbar fixed.
 Having one class in our body to do it all was extremely handy.

  ```javascript
   document.body.classList.add('fixed-nav');